 Live in a small town or rural area?
-Read this.
+The National Recognition Award application opens in mid-January.

 A student who goes to high school in a small town or rural area can be eligible for National Recognition based on their academic profile.